 Order-execution Only accounts

 We offer our clients Order-Execution Only (“OEO”) accounts, which are often known as discount online brokerage accounts.
 You will receive no advice and there will be no suitability assessment of the investments you make in an OEO account.
+You are encouraged to keep abreast of all research and announcements related to your investments.

 SECTION 4 — ACCOUNT DOCUMENTS WHICH WILL BE PROVIDED TO YOU